tldr-pages/tldr/pages/linux/systemd-inhibit.md

 `systemd-inhibit --who $USER --what shutdown sleep {{5}}`

-- Keep the system from sleeping or idling until after the download is completed:
+- Keep the system from sleeping or idling until the download is complete:

 `systemd-inhibit --what sleep:idle wget {{https://example.com/file}}`